zeeshanali/Online-Help/docs/Install_Guide/ig_ch_01_about.md

   to create a file system that meets the High Availability Configuration Specification (discussed herein).
-Conformance with this specification permits configuration, monitoring, and management of the Lustre* file system using the Intel® Manager for Lustre* software.
+Conformance with this specification permits configuration, monitoring, and management of the Lustre* file system using the Integrated Manager for Lustre* software.

 * Describes the pre-installation tasks such as configuring servers, establishing yum repositories, configuring LNET, and also discusses Linux\* kernel considerations

-* Describes how to install Intel® Manager for Lustre\* software
+* Describes how to install Integrated Manager for Lustre\* software

-* Describes how to configure Intel® Manager for Lustre\* software
+* Describes how to configure Integrated Manager for Lustre\* software

 * Describes how to add storage servers to the Lustre\* file system